French government hardens stance against Carrefour takeover

 Along with other retailers, Carrefour, with roughly a fifth of France’s groceries market, played a major role in ensuring smooth food supplies as the COVID-19 pandemic hit.

-But convenience-store operator Alimentation Couche-Tard’s offer for Carrefour - continental Europe’s largest retailer - also raises other political considerations, as the group is one of France’s biggest employers.
+But convenience-store operator Alimentation Couche-Tard’s 20 euros per share offer for Carrefour - continental Europe’s largest retailer - also raises other political considerations, as the group is one of France’s biggest employers.

-Shares in Carrefour fell on Thursday as the French government underscored its opposition to a deal, with Labour Minister Elisabeth Borne also saying she was against it.
+Carrefour shares fell 2.5% on Thursday as the French government underscored its opposition to a deal, with Labour Minister Elisabeth Borne also saying she was against it.

 Morningstar analyst Ioannis Pontikis said the market was probably pricing in the low likelihood of the deal going through.

-Couche-Tard’s approach also raised eyebrows with analysts partly because they saw little potential for cost savings - the group, focused on gas stations in North America, has little geographical overlap with Carrefour.
+Couche-Tard’s approach also raised eyebrows with analysts as they saw little potential for cost savings.
+The group is focused on gas stations in North America and has little geographical overlap with Carrefour.

 But this could be a plus in terms of preserving jobs, while a takeover could be interesting for Carrefour if it provided financial firepower for investments in areas like e-commerce.